The Dolphin Square Charitable Foundation (registered Charity Number 1110090) was created as a housing charity in 2005

 The Board is responsible for safeguarding assets of the charity and for ensuring full compliance with regulatory requirements and best practice (including compliance with the Charities Act, Regulator of Social Housing requirements and reporting, and data protection).
 The Board meet quarterly to set the strategies and policies of the charity and to monitor operational activity and financial performance.

-The Board works through a number of sub-committees covering areas of specialised interest (Acquisition, Finance & Development, Audit & Risk, Operations, Renumeration & Nomination).
+The Board works through a number of sub-committees covering areas of specialised interest (Acquisition, Finance & Development, Audit & Risk, Operations, Remuneration & Nomination).

-Our Registered Provider subsidiary, Dolphin Living Limited, is governed by a separate Board of trustees to the charity.
-The Dolphin Living Limited trustees (or governors) are responsible for scrutinising the organisation’s affairs, ensuring the organisation operates effectively, efficiently, economically and in compliance with Regulator of Social Housing.
+Our Registered Provider subsidiary, Dolphin Housing Limited, is governed by a separate Board of trustees to the charity.
+The Dolphin Housing Limited trustees (or governors) are responsible for scrutinising the organisation’s affairs, ensuring the organisation operates effectively, efficiently, economically and in compliance with Regulator of Social Housing.